Does this sound like you?

 It’s also worth mentioning that if you have digestive issues such as bloating, reflux, chronic constipation, or yeast/fungal issues, you should get a stool test to see if you have dysbiosis or gut issues that can be a constant stressor on your system.

-So yeah, all this won’t work if you’re still eating crap.
-Crap means undereating, skipping meals, fast food, processed food that’s been stripped of nutrients, sugar, packaged food.
+So yeah, all this won’t work if you’re still eating food that is devoid of nutrients, undereating, skipping meals, fast food, sugar, packaged food.
 You know, junk.
 These foods not only don’t provide you with anything, they actively take up nutrient stores when you process them.
 So think about flooding your body with nutrients.
 You want the highest quality foods possible, and enough to fuel your size, age, gender.

 - Protein is a big one because it breaks down into amino acids that your mitochondria need.
 So get plenty of protein, at least half your body weight in ounces, daily.
 Your best sources are grass fed beef, lamb, wild salmon, sardines, quinoa (rich in aminos), cage free eggs.
 Chicken is fine but doesn’t offer as much as the aforementioned.
 Try whey protein smoothies, especially if you’re a vegetarian.
 Vegetarians can also supplement with branched chain aminos, and get legumes and quinoa combined.